acasaccia/bem-test/README.md

 #### Global modifiers ✘

-Do not apply the modifier to a parent class!
+Do not apply modifiers to a parent class!
-Modifiers in BEM are thought to be applied only to the element they directly affect
+Modifiers in BEM are thought to be applied only to the element they directly affect.

     <body class="app__theme_morning-forest">
       <div class="menu">...</div>